 Hardening off is an important step to reduce stress on your plants.
-If you harden off seedlings properly, they’ll be strong and able to withstand full sun, light breezes, spring rains, and fluctuating temperatures.
+If you harden off seedlings properly, they will be strong and able to withstand full sun, light breezes, spring rains, and fluctuating temperatures.
 Once transplanted to the garden, the plant’s energy will be focused on establishing roots and growing rather than surviving.

 You May Also Like:

-- How to Build a Grow Light Shelf
+- How to Build a Grow Light Shelf for Growing Seedlings

 - Using Soil Blocks to Grow Seedlings

 - Vegetable Gardening Tips for Beginners